Get $300 OFF Your First CoolSculpting Treatment!

-Spider and varicose veins are common issues that can have a significant impact on the look of your skin.
-If you suffer from small and uncomplicated spider or varicose veins, then your dermatologist may recommend treatment with Asclera®.
-The following are answers to common patient questions about this type of injection.
+Spider and varicose veins commonly affect the look of your skin.
+If you have small and uncomplicated spider or varicose veins, your dermatologist may recommend treating them with Asclera®.
+The following sections answer common patient questions about this type of injection.

 What is Asclera®?

-Asclera® Injection is a medication that’s used in sclerotherapy procedures.
-It is a prescription medication that must be administered by a dermatologist or healthcare provider.
-Asclera® can be used to address spider veins ≤ 1 mm in diameter and varicos eveins 1 to 3 mm in diameter.
+Dermatologists or other healthcare providers use Asclera® Injection in sclerotherapy procedures.
+They prescribe and administer this medication to address spider veins 1 mm or smaller in diameter and varicose veins 1 to 3 mm in diameter.

 How does it work?

-Asclera® is a sclerosing agent that works by damaging the lining of cells inside blood vessels.
-When injected into the problematic vein, Asclera® causes cellular debris and platelets to attach to the lining of the blood vessels and lead to a clot.
-This clotted vein is eventually replaced with tissue.
+Asclera® acts as a sclerosing agent by damaging the lining of cells inside blood vessels.
+When your provider injects it into the problematic vein, Asclera® triggers cellular debris and platelets to attach to the blood vessel lining, which forms a clot.
+Over time, your body replaces this clotted vein with tissue.

 FAQs